rob-myers/npc-cli-next/docs/basic-behaviour-list.md

 # store two navigable points in a fresh array
 click | filter meta.nav | take 2 &>> points

-# spawn an npc at a navigable point, or a "do point"
+# spawn an npc at a navigable point (not a "do point")
 spawn npcKey:rob at:$( click 1 )
 w e.grantAccess . rob # all doors permitted